tcfev/Fordem/.assets/.protocols/protocols.md

 - By engaging meaningfully in moderation, development, education (to define later), IOW creating value*, users will earn recognition.
 Recognition can then be translated to more currency.

 **IV.** P2P
-Arman has done the preliminary talks with Clostra & provided them with forDem's design and requirements.
+Arman has done the preliminary talks with Clostra & provided them with Fordem's design and requirements.
 Tuesday we will hear back from them.

 **funding**
 There has not been any changes in the past two weeks and we still run on limited budget.*